True margin rarely gets measured.

 The Solution

-Watches monitor the live operation continuously.
-An at-risk order, a blade past its wear limit, a stalled job — flagged with the likely cause and a recommended action, while there’s still time to act.
+We monitor the live operation continuously.
+An at-risk order, a blade past its wear limit, a stalled job — flagged with the likely cause and a recommended action, while there's still time to act.

 Sales, production, and finance work from the same typed system of record — not three spreadsheets reconciled by phone calls and memory.
 One source of truth, updated as work happens.